nataliecardot/100-days-of-code/r2-log.md

   ```

 * Reminder: Never separate methods within a class with a comma, as to distinguish between classes and object literals.
-* To read a component's state, use the expression this.state.name-of-property
+* To read a component's state, use the expression `this.state.name-of-property`.
 * By default, npm install will install all modules listed as dependencies (that satisfy version specifications) in package.json (refer to R2D32 notes for a reminder of what a module is) into node_modules (if it doesn't exist in the current directory, npm adds it).
 You can hide node_modules from view (from the working directory, that is) and tell Git not to track it by adding it to .gitignore file.
 * package-lock.json automatically created for any operations where npm modifies either the node_modules tree or package.json.
 One of its purposes as described in [npm documentation](https://docs.npmjs.com/files/package-lock.json) is to "describe a single representation of a dependency tree such that teammates, deployments, and continuous integration are guaranteed to install exactly the same dependencies."
 * Semantic versioning (semver): You can give npm permission to install a newer patch release with tilde and a minor release with caret in package.json.
 See [this article](https://bytearcher.com/articles/semver-explained-why-theres-a-caret-in-my-package-json/) and [npm's article](https://docs.npmjs.com/getting-started/semantic-versioning) for further details.